mark-watson/openai/README.md

 economy
 politics

+The output format will be:

+Known topics: <list of all topics>
+Topic: <topic of text>

 Task: what is the best topic name for the following text:

 John and Sam went to the playing field yesterday.
-Sam sparined his ankle.
+Sam sprained his ankle.
 ```

 The result is:

 ```
+Known topics: sports, health, chemistry, economy, politics

-sports
+Topic: sports
 ```